 Men only wore rings.
-One ring was standard, but many ignored this rule and wore a ring on every finger.
+They were supposed to only wear one ring but many ignored this rule and wore many rings.
+Some wore rings on every finger.

 The ring had a specific purpose as it had the man’s seal on it.
 Documents were not signed in roman times so the ring was used to seal the document.
 This then provided the authenticity of the document.

-Wealthy men’s rings were made of Gold, however commoners (plebians) rings were made of Iron.
+Wealthy men’s rings were made of Gold, however commoners (plebs) rings were made of Iron.

 Roman women wore many items of jewellery.
 These included;

-- Armlets (often in the shape of a snake, worn on the wrist and upper arms)
+- Armlets (often in the shape of a snake)

-Wealthy women had their jewellery made out of Gold, Silver and Bronze and would include the use of precious and semiprecious stones including; Sapphires, Emeralds, Turquoise, Topaz, Pearls, Amethysts and Garnets.
-Their style of jewellery would often show their wealth, power and status.
+These items would be made of Bronze and Gold for wealthy women and would include the use of precious and semiprecious stones including; Sapphires, Emeralds, Turquoise, Topaz, Pearls, Amethysts and Garnets.

 They were often very bulky and highly decorative and ornate.